juju/docs/src/en/commands.md

           juju add-unit mysql --to 23

-   Create a new LXC container on machine 7 and add one unit of mysql:
+   Create a new LXD container on machine 7 and add one unit of mysql:

-          juju add-unit mysql --to lxc:7
+          juju add-unit mysql --to lxd:7

-   Add a unit of mariadb to LXC container number 3 on machine 24:
+   Add a unit of mariadb to LXD container number 3 on machine 24:

-          juju add-unit mariadb --to 24/lxc/3
+          juju add-unit mariadb --to 24/lxd/3

    **See also:**